-If the M109 function is active, the control might dramatically increase the feed rate when machining very small outside corners.
-During the execution, there is a risk of tool breakage or workpiece damage.
+If the M109 function is active, the control might significantly increase the feed rate when machining very small outside corners (acute angles).
+There is a risk of tool breakage or workpiece damage during machining.

-▶ Do not use M109 for machining very small outside corners
+Do not use M109 for machining very small outside corners (acute angles)

-Behavior at circular arcs with M110
+Behavior for circular arcs with M110